-- Virtual Field Trips must be booked four weeks in advance.
+- Virtual Programs must be booked four weeks in advance.
 This allows us to coordinate with you regarding the unique digital needs of your group.

 - Have a preferred date for your program and back up date.

-- Have the number of children and adults attending your field trip.
-Purchase of a Virtual Field Trip includes access to resources associated with your program.
+- Have the number of children and adults attending your program.

 We have scholarship opportunities for schools and organizations that qualify.
 Apply for a scholarship for a group visit or field trip.